mdx-workshop/mdx-submissions21/paper.md

 [@wiener] to reduce artifacts.
 While the original Open-Unmix is trained independently on each source, a multi-target version exist [@xumx], through a shared averaged representation layer.
 D3Net [@d3net] is another architecture, based on dilated convolutions connected with dense skip connections.
-It is currently the most competitive spectrogram architecture, with an average SDR of 6.0 dB on MusDB.
+It was before the competition the best performing spectrogram architecture, with an average SDR of 6.0 dB on MusDB.
 Unlike previous methods which are based on masking, LaSAFT [@lasaft] uses Complex-As-Channels [@cac] along with a U-Net [@unet] architecture.
 It is also single-target, however its weights are shared across targets, using